Hair Mineral Analysis testing is a proven and effective way to assess the long term metabolic function of the body.

 - If the sampled hair is less than 4cm long, keep all of it for testing.
 If the hair is longer than this, cut off and keep the 4cm of hair that was growing closest to the scalp (discard the excess)

-- Place the hair sample in a paper envelope and mail to my postal address (this will be in your consult notes)
+- Place the hair sample in a paper envelope and mail it to my postal address (this will be in your consult notes)

 Note: Please provide clean, well-rinsed, untreated and non-coloured hair.
 If hair is treated or coloured, wait six to eight weeks and take a sample from the freshly grown untreated hair.